sqlxpert/aws-tag-sched-ops/readme.md

    |TagSchedOpsTagForDeletion|Deny|Deny|Deny|Deny|Allow|Deny|
    |TagSchedOpsDelete|Deny|Deny|Deny|Deny|Deny|Allow|
    |TagSchedOpsNoTag|Deny|Deny|Deny|No effect|Deny|Deny|

-   Because `Deny` always takes precendence in IAM, some policy combinations conflict.

    <a name="policy-footnote-1">1</a>.
 This is an exception, and it makes the policy suitable only for administrative users.
 Never use this policy in any kind of automation.

    <a name="policy-footnote-2">2</a>.
 Operation-enabling tag required.
 For example, a user could only add `managed-image-once` if an EC2 instance were already tagged with `managed-image`.

+   Because `Deny` always takes precendence in IAM, some policy combinations conflict.

+   A shortcoming of these policies is that, in some cases, you cannot add, change or delete more than one tag in the same operation.

  * Note AWS technical limitations/oversights: